ClementTsai/Summer-2022-Data-Science-Intern-Challenge/README.md

-These are my responses to the Shopify Summer 2022 Data Science Intern Challenge
+The responses to the Shopify Summer 2022 Data Science Intern Challenge can be found in links below the question.

 ### Question 1: Given some sample data, write a program to answer the following: click here to access the required data set